 Just as the times are progressing, the standards by which houses are built are also improving.
 The same applies to the materials being used.
 Better and stronger building materials are being produced.

-These improvements can, of course, be seen in new houses.
+These improvements can, of course, be seen in a new home.
 They are built to be better, to be more efficient.
 More efficiency means less spending and more saving.

 When a new home is purchased, warranties are activated from the closing date.

 Builder’s warranty of 1 year is available on all appliances.
-In addition to it, the manufacturers often offer extended warranties on their individual appliances.
+In addition, the manufacturers often offer extended warranties on their individual appliances.

 It is definitely appealing to live in a home where almost everything is covered for several years.